XeNn7012/API-DRF/README.md

 # pro_api
->for better understanding open this raw format
+>for better understanding open this in raw format

 >Extract The Project.zip
 >open anycode editor in extracted Project folder and go to terminal and follow as